 As part of their Network composition, MCPs must ensure and monitor sufficient Provider Networks within their service areas, including doulas.
 To support an adequate doula Network, MCPs must make contracting available to both individual doulas and doula groups.
-MCPs must work with their network hospitals/birthing centers to ensure there

-6 APLs are available at: https://www.dhcs.ca.gov/formsandpubs/Pages/AllPlanLetters.aspx are no barriers to accessing these Providers when accompanying Members for prenatal visits, labor and delivery support, and postpartum visits regardless of outcome (stillbirth, abortion, miscarriage, live birth).
+MCPs must work with their Network hospitals/birthing centers to ensure there are no barriers to accessing these Providers when accompanying Members for prenatal visits, labor and delivery support, and postpartum visits regardless of outcome (stillbirth, abortion, miscarriage, live birth).
+MCPs must coordinate for OON access to doula services for their Members if an in-Network doula Provider is not available.